foxsheep/file-tag-manager/README.md

 ## License

-This software is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENCE).
 TL,DR:

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.